Lead qualification is a process of identifying lead sources (both inside and outside) who have a higher potential for generating high-quality leads.

 Ask anyone their problems, and you’ll probably wish that you didn’t as you stand there 10 minutes later looking for a way to get the heck out of there.

 Problems will stay just that until a solution comes to mind.

-Your job as a sales person is of course to help them see that YOU offer them a solution but if you are getting feedback like “yeah, not really sure I can picture that helping,” they probably have no clue what would make their situation better and if they can’t see that, you can’t help them.
+Your job as a salesperson is of course to help them see that YOU offer them a solution but if you are getting feedback like “yeah, not really sure that I can picture that helping,” they probably have no clue what would make their situation better and if they can’t see that, you can’t help them.

 The way you craft your content says a lot about the people you will attract.
 Take a look at your recent content and ask yourself “who am I writing this for?”